axibase/atsd-use-cases/tutorials/calculated-values/README.md

 > For more information about the above syntax see the [Charts Documentation](https://axibase.com/products/axibase-time-series-database/visualization/widgets/dropdown/).

-By modifying any of the dates contained in the `keyDates` list above, the user can select any desired date to set as the baseline value, and the `value` equation contained in the `[option]` portion of the `[dropdown]` configuration above uses a simple formula to establish the new index.
+By modifying any of the dates contained in the `keyDates` list above, the user can select any date to set as the baseline value, and the `value` equation contained in the `[option]` portion of the `[dropdown]` configuration above uses a simple formula to establish the new index.